nishatiwari1719/nishatiwari1719/README.md

-# About me

-- Hi, I’m Nisha.
+# Hi, I’m Nisha

-- I’m a Software Engineer.
-- I’m interested in developing apps using Angular and Spring boot.
+- I’m a Software Engineer, interested in developing apps using Angular and Spring boot.
+Contributing to build quality software and excited to contribute in impactful projects.

 ![GitHub Trophies](https://github-profile-trophy.vercel.app/?username=nishatiwari1719)